DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 Refer to the README in 'vehicle-lifecycle-cli' directory for more information about this command.

-# Running the Vehicle Lifecycle demo
+# 7/ Running the Vehicle Lifecycle demo

 Refer to the README in 'vehicle-lifecycle-cli' directory to initialize the application and run a demo scenario that illustrates the application of the business rules when suspicious transactions are generated.

+Assuming the XOM and the Ruleapp have been deployed, you can run the full demo from a fresh model using the following command from the 'vehicle-lifecycle-cli' directory: 'npm run demo'

 # Demo Scenario summary